 Who can use the parking lot?

-Juniors and seniors who reside in Richmond Hall will have the ability to purchase general residential parking decals from the university.
-According to Parking Services policies, sophomores will not be permitted to purchase parking decals.
-Those students with decals will have access to the controlled/fenced parking spaces using their university-issued ID card.
+Juniors and seniors who reside in Richmond Hall can purchase general residential parking decals from the university.
+According to Parking Services policies, sophomores cannot purchase parking decals.
+Those students with decals will have access to the controlled/fenced parking spaces using their university-issued ID cards.
 Parking spaces along the front of the building outside the fenced area will have signage indicating parking by permit only and reserved for staff and service vehicles.
-All parking will be monitored by Parking Services and cars without the proper decal will be ticketed.
+Parking Services will monitor all parking, and cars without the proper decal will be ticketed.